panlm/partner-lab-taiwan/xtract-vm/xtract-vm.rst

   **Due to limited resources, this lab should be completed as a group.**

+  Refer to :ref:`cluster_details` to find the source VM and vCenter assigned to your team.

 In this exercise you will deploy Xtract for VMs and migrate a VM from ESXi to AHV.

 Getting Engaged with the Product Team